raku-community-modules/Lingua-EN-Stem-Porter/README.md

 DESCRIPTION
 ===========

-Lingua::EN::Stem::Porter implements the Porter stemming algorithm by exporting a single subroutone `porter` which takes an English word and returns the stem given by the Porter algorithm.
+Lingua::EN::Stem::Porter implements the Porter stemming algorithm by exporting a single subroutine `porter` which takes an English word and returns the stem given by the Porter algorithm.

 AUTHOR
 ======